eugeniuszG/Game-Block-Breaker/README.md

 # Game-Block-Breaker
-Nice and addictive game form my childhood git clone and than fire BlockBreaker.exe
+Nice and addictive game form my childhood!
+Download and than fire BlockBreaker.exe
 Enjoy!